QuantEcon/lecture-python-programming.myst/lectures/python_essentials.md

 ## Coding Style and Documentation

-A consistent coding style and the use of documentations can make the code easier to understand and maintain.
+A consistent coding style and the use of documentation can make the code easier to understand and maintain.

 ### Python Style Guidelines: PEP8